FOSS-Community/wand/README.md

 It moves objects from one place to another, and so does the 'mv' command in linux world.
 It moves files and directories from one place to another.

-Usage : `$ mobiliarbus /path/to/source /path/to/destination`
+Usage : `$ wand mobiliarbus /path/to/source /path/to/destination`

 **Cheers!**